You learned from the previous chapter, that we can get the memory

 - When not used in declaration, it act as a dereference operator.

-Note: Pointers must be handled with care, since it is possible to damage data stored in other memory addresses.
+But be careful; pointers must be handled with care, since it is possible to damage data stored in other memory addresses.